 However, what can I do in case of a more distant subject?
 My options are the following:

 - If I am with a friend, I can ask him to get closer to the subject I want and to turn on his mobile LCD to focus on it

-As an alternative, I know of people using the trick of “infinity” symbol on their lens, but I don’t feel confident with it and I tend to avoid it, since the laser has worked nicely for me.
+- As an alternative, I know of people using the trick of “infinity” symbol on their lens, but I don’t feel confident with it and I tend to avoid it

 CHOOSE THE RIGHT APERTURE TO AVOID UNDESIRED BLURNESS AND DIFFRACTION IN LANDSCAPE SHOTS